Wiktionary:Word of the day/Archive/2025/July

 for July 25

-Christmas come early phrase
+Christmas come early n

-1. (chiefly Ireland, UK, idiomatic) Something very delightful or fortunate is happening or has happened, especially earlier than expected.
+1. (chiefly Ireland, UK, idiomatic) Something very delightful or fortunate that is happening or has happened, especially earlier than expected.

 Today is celebrated by some people as Christmas in July, particularly those living in the Southern Hemisphere where it is wintertime.